-Pixel mapping data is generated from the color of pixels on Mbox's Global Surface.
+Pixel mapping data is generated from the color of pixels rendered on Mbox's Global Surface, outputs, or layers.
 Which pixels are used depends on the pixel mapping configuration - the pixel mapping source, the context size/location, and where patched pixels are placed on the context.
-Each patched pixel designates an area of the Global Surface to be sampled and if necessary, averaged, in order to generate RGB color data for that area.
+Each patched output pixel designates an area of the source to be sampled and if necessary, averaged, in order to generate RGB color data for that area.

-After the RGB color data for each pixel has been generated, that RGB data is converted (if necessary) to the data type specified for the pixel.
-Mbox v4 supports many different pixel types including - RGB, CMY, RGBW, and RGBAmber - with most types having both 8-bit and 16-bit variants.
+After the RGB color data for each output pixel has been generated, that RGB data is converted (if necessary) to the data type specified for the pixel.
+Mbox supports many different pixel types including - RGB, CMY, RGBW, and RGBAmber - with most types having both 8-bit and 16-bit variants.